dosco/graphjin/docs/guide/guide.md

 ```

 #### Cursor
-This is a powerful and highly efficient way to paginate though a large number of results.
+This is a powerful and highly efficient way to paginate a large number of results.
 Infact it does not matter how many total results there are this will always be lighting fast.
-You can use a cursor to walk forward of backward though the results.
+You can use a cursor to walk forward or backward through the results.
 If you plan to implement infinite scroll this is the option you should choose.

 When going this route the results will contain a cursor value this is an encrypted string that you don't have to worry about just pass this back in to the next API call and you'll received the next set of results.
 The cursor value is encrypted since its contents should only matter to Super Graph and not the client.
 Also since the primary key is used for this feature it's possible you might not want to leak it's value to clients.